- This post contains affiliate links. Read more here.

 Tips To Find a Good Fit for Your Dog

-While credentials and insurance are important, you’ll also want to choose someone whose personality, walking style, and approach are well-suited to your unique pup.
+While credentials and insurance are important, it’s just as key to choose the dog walker whose personality, walking style, and approach are well-suited to your unique pup.
 Here are some tips to go beyond the basics to help you find trustworthy walkers that are a good fit for your dog.

 Look for a shared philosophy